fromage-fraser/dd-gui/README.md

 ## Installation (players)

 To install and use the GUI, connect to the MUD through Mudlet at **dragons-domain.org** on port **8888**.
 The GUI should automatically install when you connect, and the extra custom content should automatically download after you log in.
-The content synchronizer downloads one asset at a time with a short event-loop yield, so a first-run cache containing thousands of assets does not monopolize Mudlet; an interrupted sync resumes from the profile-owned cache.
+The content synchronizer checks the manifest in small yielding batches, then downloads one asset at a time with a short event-loop yield, so a first-run cache containing thousands of assets does not monopolize Mudlet; an interrupted sync resumes from the profile-owned cache.
 When GMCP identifies the current room, active enemy, or character portrait, matching images are promoted ahead of the background queue.

 You should expect a short delay while content downloads the first time you connect.
 Downloaded sounds, images, layouts, and other custom content are stored in the profile-owned `DD_GUI_Content` directory, separate from the installable package, so uninstalling and reinstalling the GUI does not remove them.
 Later connections and package updates reuse the existing content and only download new or changed assets.
 GUI settings, maps, comms history, and comms tab order are kept with the active Mudlet profile rather than inside the package.